HaipengU/Connectedness/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit README.Rmd (this file) -->

-# Connectedness
+# GCA

-An R package to 1) measure the connectedness across management units using genomic or pedigree data and 2) assess the connectedness between training and testing sets in genomic prediction.
+An R package to measure the connectedness across management units using genomic or pedigree data.

 ## Installation

-Connectedness is currently available in Github, and can be installed with devtools package:
+GCA is currently available in Github, and can be installed with devtools
+package:

 1. Install `devtools` package from CRAN.